Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 ## The distribution advantage of OneFlow.

-* OneFlow use decentralized streaming architecture.
-Not like  `master` and `worker` architecture, it can optimize the communication efficiency of node network to the maximum extent.
+* Instead of `master` and `worker` architecture, OneFlow use decentralized streaming architecture, it can optimize the communication efficiency of node network to the maximum extent.

-* Support for  `consistent view`, the whole network only need a logic input and output.
+* Support for `consistent view`, the whole network only need a logical input and output.

 * Provide a `mirrored view` compatible with other frameworks.
 Users who are familiar with the distributed training of other frameworks can start it quickly.